+Situated near Kingaroy, Heritage listed Taabinga Homestead was built in 1846 and lives on as one of Queensland’s oldest continually occupied homes.
 Taabinga Homestead is remarkable, as it remains a working cattle property with many of its outbuildings remaining to give a glimpse of past lifestyles.

 A commercial herd of Australia’s Murray Grey beef cattle is maintained at Taabinga.

 Taabinga Homestead is centrally located in the South Burnett region of southeast Queensland.
-Nearby Boondooma and Bjelke-Petersen dams provided excellent fishing and recreation and the Bunya Mountains National Park is yet another major attraction close to Taabinga Homestead.
+Nearby Boondooma and Bjelke-Petersen dams provide excellent fishing and recreation and the Bunya Mountains National Park is yet another major attraction close to Taabinga Homestead.

 We were made very welcome at this historic homestead.
 Our cottage, the Singlemens Quarters, was traditional and cosy with a kitchen and fireplace, a great bed and most importantly everything was very clean.